Smitbaldha/sit323_737-2024-t1-prac2p/README.md

 This project is a simple web application that demonstrates the client-server model.
 It consists of a server-side component implemented in server.js and a client-side component implemented in index.js.
-The server serves a basic HTML page to the client, which displays a hero unit with some sample content.
+The server serves as a basic HTML page for the client, which displays a hero unit with some sample content.

 Installation